-Saint Kitts and Nevis recently signed a new treaty with the United Arab Emirates (2018), which has been ratified by Saint Kitts and Nevis but has not yet entered into force.
+The stage 1 peer review report of Saint Kitts and Nevis notes that it had signed a new treaty with the United Arab Emirates (2018), which had not been ratified by Saint Kitts and Nevis.
 In addition, it reported it is currently conducting tax treaty negotiations with one jurisdiction.
+This situation remains the same.